patricklam/plam.new-webpage/content/post/20210104-year-in-review.md

 img should be Wellington picture.

-# Personal
+I split this post into the [travel retrospective](/post/20210106-travel) and the rest of it.
+Now I have some time to write the rest of it.

-# Professional
+# Related Work

-Control of attention is definitely not one of the problems that I have.
-I guess that, thinking about my research output, it's really not been about solving difficult problems.
-My contribution tends to be more on excellent execution and exposition.
-About program verification in general, I think that the hardest problem isn't actually verifying the software, but knowing what the invariants and postconditions should be.
-There has been a bunch of work on program repair in the past 10 years which basically infers what the program should do (sometimes based on tests, sometimes not).
-Most recently I've been working on analyzing and improving test suites.

-teaching/advising/mentoring

-Hey, I wrote a [2019 retrospective](/post/20200101-2019-retrospective/) last year.
+I wrote a [2019 retrospective](/post/20200101-2019-retrospective/) last year.
 Link below to [monthly retrospectives](#monthly-retrospectives).

-# Monthly retrospectives

 * [January](/post/20200131-first-month-in-wellington)
 * [February](/post/20200309-second-month-in-wellington)